 2. Make sure you do not have diastasis recti

 You have probably seen pictures of famous moms sporting a super-duper flat tummy right after giving birth in a tabloid magazine or while scrolling through Instagram.
-You may have felt admiration towards the celebrity’s body or even some sort of disappointment in yourself for not looking like that.
-But don’t worry, momma.
-I can almost guarantee you that these pictures have been retouched.
+You may have admired the celebrity’s body or even felt disappointed in yourself for not looking like that.
+But don’t worry, mama!.
+I can guarantee you that these pictures have been photoshopped.
 It is not realistic to expect your belly to be super slim after childbirth and anatomically almost impossible as your uterus which was holding your growing baby for nine months will first have to shrink back.
-Thus, it will actually take a while for the belly to shrink back.
-Even though I lost my pregnancy weight in a few months, it took me a lot longer to get back my flat pre-pregnancy belly.
+Thus, it will actually take a while for the belly to shrink back, too.
+Even though I lost my pregnancy weight in a few months, it took me a lot longer to get my flat pre-pregnancy belly back.
 A lot of moms will actually see some lower belly pouch, often called the mommy tummy, even a long time after the baby’s birth.
-But it is important to know that this might not be access fat, it could be a condition called diastasis recti which is an abdominal separation.
+But this is not necessarily excess fat, it could be a condition called diastasis recti which is an abdominal separation.
 As your belly expands, your abdominal muscles open up.
 The left and right sides of the abdominal muscles separate to make space for the baby.
 Therefore, this separation of your abdominal muscles is very common.
 Once your baby is 12 weeks old this gap should have closed by itself but sometimes it doesn’t.
 Here’s how you can check if you have diastasis recti:

 Step 1: Lie flat on your back with your knees bent and your feet flat on the floor as if you were about to perform a crunch

 Step 2: Place your three middle fingers of one hand above your belly button

 Step 3: Tuck your chin in and lift up your head

 Step 4: If you feel a gap that is wider than two fingers, you might have diastasis recti